binsync/binsync/README.md

-# binsync
+# BinSync

-## What is binsync
+## What is BinSync

-Binsync enables manual and automated synchronization of the following reverse engineering artifacts between IDA Pro, Binary Ninja, and angr management running on the same machine or different machines:
+BinSync enables manual and automated synchronization of the following reverse engineering artifacts between IDA Pro, Binary Ninja, and angr management running on the same machine or different machines:

 - Function names
 - Comments
-- Names of stack variables
+- Names & types of stack variables
-- Types of stack variables (warning!)
 - User-defined structs

 All data is stored in a human-friendly text format (toml) inside a Git repo.